BYU releases statement by Honor Code Office Director - The Daily Universe

 The Daily Universe reached out to university spokeswoman Carri Jenkins asking for an official response to the concerns about the office and the changes Utt has implemented since assuming his role as director.
 Reporters also asked about a “priest/parishioner” release form circulating on social media, which presumably gives the Honor Code Office consent to speak to a student’s ecclesiastical leaders about confidential matters.
 Jenkins responded to the email with a link to Utt’s statement.

-According to Restore Honor — the student group leading the demonstration on Friday — its goal is to “restore accountability to the Honor Code office, and ensure protection, advocacy, and empowerment for all students, without compromising the integrity of the Honor Code itself.”
+Restore Honor — the student group leading the demonstration on Friday — posted a response to the university’s statement on Twitter.

+“We are excited about this progress and about what it means for the future,” the tweet says.
+“While the answers provided do respond to many of BYU students’ concerns, they are also inconsistent with many student experiences with the HCO, as seen in the recent wave of stories shared on social media.”